 Yesterday I had an urgent need to continue coding the game demo, because I was feeling that I wasn’t dedicating enough time to the project.
 Additionaly, this morning I had a job interview with a European game development company, so to calm my anxiety I needed to code.
 For me, just like writing, programming is […]

 Autumn, across a lonely road in Buenos Aires.

 Lyon, France, about a year ago.
 By the way, that’s a wall.
 Setting personal goals (and meeting them) is essential.
 About a month and a half ago, I decided to code and release a personal blog in Spanish and English.
 It was a project I’d been putting off for years.
 Yesterday, I managed to finish […]

 I haven’t been updating very often because I’m working on several projects.
 The game has advanced, I worked a lot on the player’s state machine and I think I achieved fluid movement.
 The problem was that I had to design the entire animator controller because the model uses the legacy system.
 I’d thought about using […]

 What do you want to be when you grow up?
 Well, if you're not sure you want to do just one thing for the rest of your life, you're not alone.
-In this illuminating talk, writer and artist Emilie Wapnick describes the kind of people she calls "multipotentialites" -- who have a range of interests…
+In this illuminating talk, writer and artist Emilie Wapnick describes the kind of people they call "multipotentialites" -- who have a range of interests…

 © 2019 Maximiliano Goffman